 The key to successfully adapting facility management to agile working is technology.
 More specifically, three types of technology:

-- Space planning software
+- Space management software

 - Facility maintenance software